-In today’s business IT environment, it’s harder than ever to maintain cyber security.
+In today’s business IT environment, it’s harder than ever to maintain cyber security and avoid cyber security threats.
 In this overview, Vana will look at a few solutions that can help you lock down your data.

 What Is Cyber Security and Why Does It Matter?

 Cyber security is the process of securing, updating, and monitoring your technological systems in order to prevent unauthorized access, data loss, and attacks by malware, viruses and other such threats to your company.

 In today’s business world, cyber security is more important than ever.
 In the first half of 2019, more than 4.1 billion records were lost to hackers and malicious actors and the average cost of a data breach in the US has reached $150 per lost record.

 To protect your business from data loss, unauthorized access, data breaches, and other such threats, you need to implement a cyber security program and use the latest tools and technology to lock down your data.

 What Are the Most Common Types of Cyber Threats?

 Wondering what types of threats are common in today’s business world?
 Here’s a look at a few cyber threats that are often used to breach a business’ IT infrastructure.

 - Phishing – Phishing uses spoofed emails to trick recipients into sending confidential information, or to download malware or a trojan to provide access to your company’s IT systems.

 - Malware – Malware is a program that is designed to perform some kind of malicious task on your system, such as corrupting your data or deleting files.
 There are many different types of malware.